Windows OS Hub

 Call “HostDatastoreSystem.RemoveDatastore” form object “datastoreSystem-28″ on vCenter Server “xxxx” failed.

-Based upon the error, the NFS storage cannot be removed due to the Storage I/O control (SIOC) is enabled.
-If you disable it, another error appears:
+Based on the error, the NFS storage cannot be removed due to the Storage I/O control (SIOC) is enabled.
+Another error occurs when disabling Storage I/O Control for a datastore:

 Datastore is not accessible

-To properly remove the NFS storage from the VMWare ESXi host, you must directly connect the ESXi host server via SSH (you can enable SSH from vSphere Client).
+In order to properly remove the inactive NFS storage from the ESXi host, you will need to connect to the console of the ESXi host server using SSH (How to enable SSH on VMware ESXi).

-Display the list of the NFS storages in the system:
+View the list of the NFS volumes available on the VMware ESXi host:

 esxcli: list nfs storage